 Other websites

-The App may potentially contain hyperlinks to other websites.
+The Application may potentially contain hyperlinks to other websites.
 When you click on one of these links, you may be redirected to another website or internet source that could collect information about you through cookies or other technologies.
-The Data Controller/Processor does not bear any responsibility, liability or control authority over these other websites or internet resources, nor about their collection, use and disclosure of your personal data.
-You must check the privacy declarations of these other websites and internet sources in order to be able to judge whether they act in accordance with the Privacy Legislation.
+Commuty does not bear any responsibility, liability or control authority over these other websites or internet resources, nor about their collection, use and disclosure of your personal data.
+You must check the privacy declarations of these other websites and internet sources in order to be able to judge whether they act in accordance with applicable privacy legislation.

 Contacts

-If you have questions about this App Privacy Declaration, or the manner in which the Data Processor collects, uses or processes your personal data, please contact us:
+If you have questions about this Application Privacy Declaration, or the manner in which Commuty collects, uses or processes your personal data, please contact us:

 - Via e-mail: support@commuty.net or